 Indeed, Bandcamp’s users have started referring to the app as the “anti-Spotify” in recent years.
 Whereas Spotify has relied on third-party advertising for revenue and uses a complicated formula to calculate artist royalties, Bandcamp doesn’t collect any personal data on its users and lets artists set their own prices.
 Unlike Spotify, Bandcamp also lets anybody submit tracks to the platform.

-If you have a passion for supporting independent artists, then you’ll feel great about using Bandcamp.
+If you have a passion for supporting independent artists who make great quality music, then you’ll love using Bandcamp.
 For an app that doesn’t use paid advertising, it certainly has an exhaustive list of features and a great user experience.
-You can pre-order new albums before they come out, download files for listening offline, and catch new live concert streams every day.
+You can pre-order new albums before they come out, download files for offline listening, and catch new live concert streams every day.

 Bandcamp’s Key Features at a Glance:

 - A large percentage of every purchase goes directly to the artist who created the content